IELTS Essay 356 - Should wealthy nations be required to share their wealth

 Present a written argument or case to an educated reader with no specialist knowledge of the following topic:

-Should wealthy nations be required to share their wealth and resources among poorer nations by providing such things as food and education?
+Should wealthy nations be required to share their wealth among poorer nations by providing such things as food and education?
 Or is it the responsibility of the governments of poorer nations to look after their citizen themselves?

 Use your own ideas, knowledge and experience and support your arguments with examples and with relevant evidence.